Los Fresnos, Texas: Geography

-Situated slightly north of the city of Brownsville, Los Fresnos shares its average temperatures, which land it in a humid subtropical climate, but like the rest of the lower Rio Grande Valley, fluctuating temperatures cause the area to transition between a humid subtropical climate and a tropical savanna climate.
+Situated slightly north of the city of Brownsville, Los Fresnos experiences average temperatures, which land the community within the humid subtropical climate zone, but like the rest of the lower Rio Grande Valley, fluctuating temperatures cause the area to transition between a humid subtropical climate and a tropical savanna climate.
 Due to this, tropical vegetation grows widely around the surrounding area.
 Temperature extremes range from highs near 100 °F in the summer down to around freezing temperatures about once or twice a year, and not at all during some years.
-In addition, Los Fresnos is prone to impact by hurricanes.
+In addition, Los Fresnos is prone to impact from hurricanes.
 Notable hurricanes to hit the area include Beulah, Allen, and Dolly.
 Thunderstorm activity occurs usually during the spring and fall when cold fronts cause instability with the region's warm climate.
-While not a common occurrence, the city occasionally experiences hail or brief tornados.
+While not a common occurrence, the city occasionally experiences hail or brief tornadoes.

 Demographics

 2020 census

 As of the 2020 United States census, there were 8,114 people, 2,196 households, and 1,798 families residing in the city.